mezgoodle/weather-bot/README.md

 # Weather bot

 Hi!
 This is the bot in Telegram for showing **weather information**.
-Built on NodeJS.
+Built on Node.js.

 ## Motivation